MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-suspicious-activity.md

 1. **Email/SMS**
 Choose your delivery preference for receiving alerts.
 You can receive alerts by email, text message, or both.
 1. **SIEM**
-There are several SIEM integration options including [Azure Sentinel](siem-sentinel.md), [Microsoft Graph Security API](/graph/security-integration#list-of-connectors-from-microsoft), and other [generic SIEMs](siem.md).
+There are several SIEM integration options including [Microsoft Sentinel](siem-sentinel.md), [Microsoft Graph Security API](/graph/security-integration#list-of-connectors-from-microsoft), and other [generic SIEMs](siem.md).
 Choose the integration that best meets your requirements.
 1. **Power Automate automation**
 Create the automation playbooks you require and set it as the policy's alert to Power Automate action.